tommyettinger/iconizer-gdx/README.md

 name as an existing app, so *you should really be putting in more effort before you submit to the Play Store*, but in case you don't, this acts as a safeguard.

-## OK, you haven't convinced me.
+## OK, you convinced me.
 How do I use this?

 Really?
 OK, this goes in your core dependencies.